 Try Relaxation Techniques

-Yoga, meditation, massage, and exercise are all forms of relaxation that may help reduce stress and also have the added benefit of helping you sleep better.
+Yoga, tai chi, meditation, and massage are all relaxing activities that can help reduce stress.
+They may also have the added benefit of helping you sleep better at night.

-Research suggests that menopausal women who smoke are at a greater risk for developing depression compared to nonsmokers.
+Research suggests that menopausal women who smoke are at a greater risk of developing depression, compared to nonsmokers.
+If you currently smoke, ask for help quitting.
+Your doctor can give you information about smoking cessation tools and techniques.

 Seek Support Groups

-If these methods don’t bring relief, your doctor may look to other treatment options.
-For menopausal women, these treatments include:
+If lifestyle changes don’t bring relief, your doctor may look at other treatment options.
+For example, hormone replacement therapy, antidepressant medications, or talk therapy may be recommend.

 Low-Dose Estrogen Replacement Therapy

-Research suggests estrogen replacement therapy may provide relief to both physical and emotional symptoms of menopause.
-However, estrogen therapy may increase a woman’s risk for breast cancer and blood clots.
+Your doctor may prescribe estrogen replacement therapy, in the form of an oral pill or skin patch.
+Research suggests that estrogen replacement therapy may provide relief for both physical and emotional symptoms of menopause.
+However, estrogen therapy may also increase your risk of breast cancer and blood clots.

 Antidepressant Drug Therapy

 Feelings of isolation may prevent you from sharing what you’re experiencing with friends or family members.
-You may find it easier to speak with a trained therapist who can help you see that although what you’re experiencing is challenging, it’s something you can overcome.
+You may find it easier to speak with a trained therapist who can help you cope with the challenges you’re experiencing.